hafizur-rahman/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image8]

-The model closely follows LeNet architecture with last conv layer removed (as the input image size is smaller than the original model).
+The model closely follows NVidia architecture with last conv layer removed (as the input image size is smaller than the original model).

 #### 3. Creation of the Training Set & Training Process